streamlit/docs/content/deploy/community-cloud/manage-your-account/manage-your-github-connection.md

 ## Rename your GitHub account or repositories

-Community Cloud identifies apps by their GitHub coordinates (owner, repository, branch, entrypoint file).
+Community Cloud identifies apps by their GitHub coordinates (owner, repository, branch, entrypoint file path).
 If you rename your account or repository from which you've deployed an app, you will lose access to administer the app.

-When changing the name of a repository, delete any app deployed from that repository before changing its name.
-After you've renamed your repository, redeploy the app.
-If you need to rename your GitHub account, please contact support.

-### Regain access when you've made changes to your app's GitHub coordinates

-If you have changed a repository so that Community Cloud can no longer find it, you may be able to regain control as follows:

-1. Revert the change you made to your app so that Community Cloud can see the owner, repository, branch, and entrypoint file it expects.
-1. Sign out of Community Cloud and GitHub.
-1. Sign back in to Community Cloud.
-1. If you have regained access, delete your app.
-Proceed with your original change, and redeploy your app.

-   If this does not restore access to your app, please contact support.
+To learn more, see [Rename your app in GitHub](/deploy/streamlit-community-cloud/manage-your-app/rename-your-app).